-MongoDB and IBM are collaborating to establish new standards for accessing the data layer: BSON, the MongoDB write protocol and the MongoDB query language.
-IBM is working to implement the low-level MongoDB technology for the DB2 database and the WebSphere eXtreme Scale data grid platforms.
+MongoDB and IBM have collaborated to establish new standards for accessing the data layer: BSON, the MongoDB write protocol and the MongoDB query language.
+IBM has worked to implement the low-level MongoDB technology for the DB2 database and the WebSphere eXtreme Scale data grid platforms.
 It is a critical step forward, empowering developers to integrate data between MongoDB and IBM's two core data platforms, DB2 and the WebSphere eXtreme Scale data grid, both of which have adopted the new standards.
 The initiative is part of IBM's MobileFirst strategy to enable new mobile computing capabilities for business and to power the growth of enterprise applications.